 How to clean your Slow Cooker with a simple, natural ingredient!
 Cleaning your slow cooker can be challenging, especially when food gets baked on.
 Sometimes, doing a little prep work before you use your crock pot can make cleanup much easier.
 With some elbow grease, you can keep your crock pot looking brand new for years to come.

-You can tackle particularly tough burned on food or mineral stains by filling your crock pot 3/4 of the way full with water and add 1 cup of white vinegar or apple cider vinegar.
+You can tackle particularly tough burned on food or mineral stains by filling your crock pot 3/4 of the way full of water and add 1 cup of white vinegar or apple cider vinegar.
 With the lid on, cook for 2 hours on high, allow to cool, then soak with hot soapy water and clean as you would normally do.
 You can even repeat the cycle to make it extra clean.
-I do this to my slow cookers every couple months to keep them clean.
+I do this to my slow cookers bi-monthly to keep them clean.

 Check out these amazing Slow Cooker recipes: